cqhclk/OpenGWF/README.md

-# OpenGWF
+# OpenGWF: An Open-Source Repository of Grid-based Weather Forecasting Models with Paper Links and Implementations
-A collection of grid-based weather forecast models with paper links and code implementations.
+# Introducton